sagunjaiswal/daily-javaScript/DAY-19/description.md

 - JavaScript has a new keyword that we can use against a wrapper object to create Strings.

-- if we create using new keuword. we need to use a String wrapper object’s function, named valueOf().
+- if we create using new keyword. we need to use a String wrapper object’s function, named valueOf().